paolocosenza/emlyon-dsais/README.md

 # emlyon-dsais
-Repository containing selected projects from the MSc in Data Science and Artificial Intelligence Strategy at Emlyon Business School that I attended from September 2022 to February 2024.
+Repository containing selected projects from the MSc in Data Science and Artificial Intelligence Strategy at Emlyon Business School, attended from September 2022 to February 2024.